opengeospatial/e-learning/source/wfs/text/basic-overview.rst

 Audience
 --------
-Students that are familiar with web services and want to have an overview of WFS.
+Students that are familiar with web services and want to have an overview of Web Feature Service (WFS) standard.

 Learning Objectives
 -------------------